awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 This change clarifies the specification of the encrypt and decrypt operations, focusing on defining their behavior in the streaming use cases.

-This change introduces no new features for customers, however it does clarify important concepts around the release of authenticated and signed data for the decrypt streaming use case.
+This change introduces no new features for users, however it does clarify important concepts around the release of authenticated and signed data for the decrypt streaming use case.